-However, understanding exactly when it’s time to incorporate is important — doing it too early, or too late can cause a lot of headache.
+However, understanding exactly when to incorporate a startup is important — doing it too early, or too late can cause a lot of headache.

 I know this because I legally created my first business too early — before we earned revenue, hired interns, or really created anything of value.
 Because of this mistake I had to pay state taxes for an extra year, hire an accountant for an extra tax season, and sift through hours of confusing documents.

 If you’re thinking about incorporating, but don’t know if it’s the right thing to do quite yet, then read on.

 There are key events that require you to have an entity, and until those events occur it may not make sense to incorporate.

 When you start moving money for business purposes, it’s usually a good sign that you need to incorporate.
 You could be moving money because you’re earning revenues from your first customers, purchasing materials for a prototype, raising venture capital, or receiving / spending funds for something else.

 Whatever the reason, it’s likely that the money you’re moving requires a business bank account, and to open a bank account you need an EIN from the IRS — something only an entity can obtain.
 Of course, many founders pay for personal expenses from their own bank account, especially early on.
 But, once money starts moving into or out of your business consistently, ensuring there is a clear separation of financials with a business bank account is going to make filing taxes, reconciling books and keeping track of your general funds much simpler.

 An entity creates a layer of protection between you, as a founder, and the customers you interact with.
 As risk associated with your business increases, that protective layer becomes more and more valuable.